-Sustainability at Jai Balaji Industries Limited (JBIL), embraces environmental and social responsibility while creating value for its stakeholders.
 The Business Responsibility Report (BRR) is one of the avenues to communicate the Company's obligations and performance to all its stakeholders.

-The Directors present the Business Responsibility Report of the Company for the financial year ended on 31st March, 2020, pursuant to SEBI Circular dated November 4, 2015 and Regulation 34(2)(f) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The reporting framework is based on the 'National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business (NVGs)' released by the Ministry of Corporate Affairs, Government of India, in July 2011, which contains 9(Nine) Principles and Core Elements for each of the those 9 Principles.
-Following is the first Business Responsibility Report of our Company based on the format suggested by SEBI.
-Detailed Business Responsibility Report for 2019-20 (available at: www.jaibalajigroup.com/) is also based on the 9 Principles enshrined in the NVGs.
+The Directors present the Business Responsibility Report of the Company for the financial year ended on 31st March, 2021, pursuant to SEBI Circular dated November 4, 2015 and Regulation 34(2)(f) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The reporting framework is based on the 'National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business (NVGs)' released by the Ministry of Corporate Affairs, Government of India, in July 2011, which contains 9(Nine) Principles and Core Elements for each of those 9 Principles.
+Detailed Business Responsibility Report for 2020-21 (available at: www.jaibalajigroup.com) is also based on the 9 Principles enshrined in the NVGs.